 4) Tons of buried rage.

-Often surprising to the traumatized is how intense and how vast the rage in their system is.
-Usually this is deeply buried, and more available are feelings of grief or depression, but the rage explodes in the same way contents under immense pressure tend to explode.
-And those explosions are really mysterious, and painful to live through for everyone.
+Often surprising to the traumatized person is how intense and how vast their rage is.
+Usually this is deeply buried, and more available are feelings of grief or depression.
+However the rage is there, and explodes in the same way contents under immense pressure tend to explode.
+And those explosions are really mysterious, and painful for everyone.
 And then usually the traumatized are shamed for exploding.

 But trauma is created by actions that were committed in total offense to your personhood—basically, a violence that denied your rights as a person.
 And so, intelligently, there is a lot of anger around that.
 Assuming we all understand that anger is the expression of a boundary, specifically when a boundary has been crossed, over-stepped.
-And if that anger is not getting pressurized, it is agency for the beautiful “No!” that is an essential part in some ways for how you get to “Yes!”
-But with trauma, lots and lots of high pressured NO. And sadly, it is so often misunderstood.
+And if that anger is repressed, which also means pressurized, it will explode and then be terribly misunderstood and possibly harmful.

-And it so often explodes unconsciously.
-Someone with trauma is usually mortified when they come conscious to be exploding in anger.
+And sadly, the traumatized do tend to hide their rage, so often it explodes unconsciously.
+Someone with trauma is usually mortified when they become conscious and then recall that big exploding rage out.
 And because it’s unconscious, it can’t be helped.
 And then, well, we all the know the public and family shaming and blaming and accusation that gets attributed to exploding rage.
+And we all know how that just adds to more buried rage, eventually becoming a huge lethal load.

 It’s worth repeating that it is often really surprising to traumatized people, once they get in touch with it, the huge amount of rage in their systems.
 But rage and trauma go hand in hand.
 Brother/sister.
 Necessary allies.